 Second, you must complete a state-approved nursing aide training program, which is at least 80 hours in length.
-This will also include 37.5 hours of clinical practice.
+This may be broken up into four weeks of classroom coursework, and two weeks of clinical practice.

-CNA certification testing in Pennsylvania will cost $102 for the first attempt.
-There is a $70 fee if you fail and need to retake the skills test and a $32 fee for the written exam.
+CNA certification testing in Pennsylvania includes a written exam and a skills exam.
+Each will cost $102 for the first attempt.
+There is a $70 fee if you fail the skills test and need to retake the skills test and a $32 fee for the written.